karthikv1392/PedCupSim/README.md

 # PedCupSim
-Repository of the paper submitted to ECSA 2021
+Repository containing source code and datasets for result replications of the paper submitted to ECSA 2021.

 ### Creating CAPS Models